-We are bringing together an inclusive alliance of global Partners, learning from each other to share best practice.
-By working collaboratively, we can ensure a coordinated approach to help address the challenges of data sharing.
+We brought together an inclusive alliance of global Partners, learning from each other to share best practice.
+By working collaboratively, we ensured a coordinated approach to help address the challenges of data sharing.

-We want to support researchers from around the world, and particularly from Low- and Middle- Income countries, to collaborate effectively together as equal partners.
-We will bring together an international mix of data from a wide range of countries, with equitable access for all.
+We wanted to support researchers from around the world, and particularly from low- and middle- income countries, to collaborate effectively together as equal partners.
+We brought together an international mix of data from a wide range of countries, with equitable access for all.

-We need to ensure that communities, patients and the public can have confidence in what we do.
-We are including public and patient representatives in our decision-making processes, and want to embed meaningful public involvement.
-With an ambition to be truly global, we recognise that engagement will need to look different in different regions, and we will seek local advice to help us respect local cultural sensitivities appropriately.
-Find out how to get involved!
+We needed to ensure that communities, patients and the public can had confidence in the approach we were taking.
+We included public and patient representatives in our decision-making processes, and supported our driver project teams in embedding public and community involvement from the outset.
+With an ambition to be truly global, we recognised that engagement needed to look different in different regions, and we sought local advice to help us respect local cultural sensitivities.

-From the beginning, we aim to be fully transparent across all of our activities.
-You can find information about the data we hold, the research projects that have been approved and who our researchers are here.
-We will also publish information about research applications that have not been approved.
+From the beginning, we aimed to be fully transparent across all of our activities.
+You can find information about the data we held, the research projects that were approved and who our researchers were here.

-We have robust policies and processes for data governance, to protect privacy and reduce the risk of data misuse.
-In order to ensure responsible use of data, our approach is based on the on the ‘Five Safes’ framework:
+We had robust policies and processes for data governance, to protect privacy and reduce the risk of data misuse.
+In order to ensure responsible use of data, our approach was based on the on the ‘Five Safes’ framework:

-As a new alliance, convening a global response to a critical health issue, the ways in which we work together is vitally important.
-ICODA is an open and inclusive organisation.
-We ask our Researchers and Partners to subscribe to our Principles that include equity, transparency and responsible data sharing:
+As a new alliance, convening a global response to a critical health issue, the ways in which we worked together were vitally important.
+ICODA was an open and inclusive organisation and we asked our Researchers and Partners to subscribe to our principles, that included equity, transparency and responsible data sharing.
+We sought to: